Explore Different Types of Corporate Technical Training and Their Benefits and Drawbacks

 Performance support provides on-the-job assistance when employees need it most.
 A simple job aid can offer quick access to the relevant steps an employee needs when they need it.
 Performance support tools can be in the form of job aids, checklists, or mobile applications.

-The biggest problem is getting the job aids in front of employees when needed.
-If help is buried in a knowledge base that’s not easily searchable, it’ll never do anybody any good.
+The biggest challenge is getting the job aids in front of employees when they are needed.
+If help is buried in a knowledge base that’s not easily searchable, it’ll never be of any benefit to anyone.

 Performance support is challenging to do well.
 A wall of text with steps that are hard to follow isn’t helpful.
 There’s also minimal context that can be provided in performance support.

-It’s important to balance just-in-time support and comprehensive training to ensure employees have a solid foundation of knowledge and the resources for what they forget when they need it.
-Also, training is a great place to let employees know where they can find additional support and a general idea of what’s available.
+It’s essential to strike a balance between just-in-time support and comprehensive training, ensuring employees have a solid foundation of knowledge and the resources to recall what they need when they need it.
+Additionally, training is a great opportunity to inform employees about where they can find additional support and provide a general overview of what’s available.

-Up next is a form of performance support, but we broke it out because it’s vast and complex.
+Next is a form of performance support, but we have broken it out because it’s vast and complex.

 Contextual Help